 Mr. Seabaugh second-chaired the damages phase of the trial in Contreras v.
 City of Los Angeles (2012), which resulted in a $5.7 million verdict for an unarmed youth who was shot in the back by Los Angeles sheriff’s deputies.
 Police bullets struck Robert Conteras’s spine, paralyzing most of his body and confining him to a wheelchair for the rest of his life.

 Mr. Seabaugh holds a bachelor’s degree with honors from the University of Notre Dame and a Juris Doctor degree from the University of Michigan.
 Mr. Seabaugh’s interests include classical music, history, philosophy, literature, and travel.
 He speaks English and Russian.
-In the years 2016 and 2017, he was selected for the Rising Stars list by Superlawyers, representing the top 2.5 percent of attorneys under 40.
+In the years 2016 through 2021, he was selected for the Rising Stars list by Superlawyers, representing the top 2.5 percent of attorneys under 40.